8 Science-backed ways to boost testosterone

 4. Cordyceps

-One study showed "Cordyceps extract reliably increases testosterone secretions from cells with an ideal concentration of 3mg/mL, shown in two separate studies on dose-response" (Hsu su CC, et al 2003).
+Studies showed Cordyceps extract reliably increases testosterone secretion at an ideal concentration of 3mg/mL (Hsu su CC, et al., 2003).

-5. Red light therapy
+5. Red Light Therapy

 6. Magnesium